 A PaaS offering may seem to have it all.
-Your client may even move ahead and deploy the solution — only to realize later they are totally dependent on the vendor.
-One Platform as a Service disadvantage is that if the vendor doesn’t offer a specific feature, there may be no way to provide it to your client.
+Your client may even move ahead and deploy the solution – only to realize later they are totally dependent on the vendor.
+For example, one Platform as a Service disadvantage is that if the vendor doesn’t offer a specific feature, there may be no way to provide it to your client.
 And if your client decides to switch platforms in the future, the move could mean difficulties or data loss.

 2The security question

 McAfee points out that cloud security is a shared responsibility between the cloud provider and the customer.
 The provider is responsible for the OS and infrastructure; the end user is responsible for applications, data and access.
 As a result, your customers and prospects may forego the benefits PaaS could provide their organizations because they aren’t convinced they can ensure security.